Dandelion: Protect the Kidneys and Strengthen Bones

 So next time a bright golden-yellow dandelion pops up in that lawn or garden, think twice about getting rid of it.

 It might hold a treasure trove of health benefits that, with what research has to say about it, are really no secret.

 So why pull it out?
 Maybe try harvesting and exploring dandelion’s health properties instead for the following scientifically-supported benefits.

-DANDELION PROTECTS THE LIVER
+PROTECTS THE LIVER

 This plucky little weed’s biggest claim to fame?
 An ability to protect the liver.

 As it so happens, dandelion’s perceived detoxifying or “spring tonic” effect can be owed to a high antioxidant content that supports the liver.

 Most specifically, tons of flavonoids, phenolic compounds, vitamins, and more are found in the plant, according to a 2015 review.
 They most likely protect all sorts of organs from free radical damage that may happen as the result of a bad diet or aging—though liver protection has been the most noticeable so far in studies.
 It’s also what ancient herbalists and healers noticed more, too.

 One 2012 study even found that dandelion directly shielded the liver against damage when damaging chemicals were introduced.
 Yet another in 2013 showed it could do the same when cirrhosis was induced on test subjects’ livers.

 Though the science of detoxes is still up for debate, we know for sure—and doctors do too—that maintaining liver health is a surefire way to help the body detoxify itself naturally, and without the need for spa treatments, purchased cleanses, or anything of that sort.